 A version of this tutorial originally appeared in the free Primer app.

 You’ve probably heard one or two myths about Google’s hiring process.
-Some of those were born from pop culture and others are processes the company has since abandoned.
+Some of those were born from pop culture1 and others are processes the company has since abandoned2.
 Here’s the truth: These days, we avoid brain teasers of any kind.
 Instead, we exclusively rely on structured interviewing, which means using identical interviewing methods to assess candidates applying for the same job.